About the Artist

 Her time spent living in different cities, from Kauai to Detroit, honed Emilie’s keen perception of beauty within even the most inconspicuous of details.
 It’s this observance of subtle scenes that creates the unmistakable imagery in Emilie’s work.
 She also finds inspiration from a variety of sources, from lighting, contrast, and emotions, to the quaint sight of a busy sidewalk.

 Her artwork has been exhibited in both the United States and Canada, including the popular annual exhibition, Bugs, Blooms, Beasts, held at the Scarab Club in Detroit.
-Her work has been awarded several times, from A l’Heure de Paris in Detroit, Michigan, and from the City of Howell Public Art Project in Howell, Michigan, and belongs in collections within the Netherlands, Cayman Islands, China and France.
+Her work has been awarded several times, from A l’Heure de Paris in Detroit, Michigan, and from the City of Howell Public Art Project in Howell, Michigan, and belongs in worldwide collections.
 She enjoys reenergizing herself while hiking in the Canadian mountains near her home in Vancouver.

 River's Edge Gallery, Wyandotte, MI, USA